We may receive compensation when you click on links to products from our partners.

 Your professional bio isn’t your autobiography.
 There may be situations where you’d want to write a longer professional bio, but in most cases, it’s best to keep things short and concise.
 This is because most people have short attention spans and skim-read, typically in an F-shaped pattern.

-There’s also social media character limits to consider, so if your bio will appear in a press release boilerplate or
+There’s also social media character limits to consider, so if your bio will appear in a press release boilerplate or blog bio box, a paragraph may actually be all you really need.

 Use the third-person perspective